Halfway Houses in Clark County, NV

 What are halfway houses and sober living homes in Clark County?

 Halfway houses, also known as sober living homes, are transitional residences in Clark County designed to support individuals in early recovery from substance abuse or addiction.
-These homes provide a structured and sober environment where residents can continue building life skills and maintaining their sobriety while transitioning back into independent living.
+These homes can provide a structured and sober environment where residents can continue building life skills and maintaining their sobriety while transitioning back into independent living.

 How do halfway houses work in Clark County?